Counterparty Capital · April 2026 v2.0

 • Programmatic rules — the system runs on transparent, pre-established code

-• Decentralized governance — no single party controls >20% voting power
+• Decentralized governance — no single party controls more than 20% voting power

 • No special privileges — except routine maintenance via decentralized governance

-• Distributed ownership — issuers and affiliates hold <20% of total units
+• Distributed ownership — issuers and affiliates hold less than 20% of total units

 Your Action Timeline